Lesson PlansBack to lesson plans archive April 2, 2020

-Through this lesson, the student will come to understand the practice of civil disobedience in view of both the death of Rosa Parks and of the 50th anniversary of her landmark act.
-The student also will examine civil disobedience’s history and explore whether it is a viable form of protest in today’s world.
+Through this lesson, you will come to understand the practice of civil disobedience in view of Cesar Chavez’s birthday on March 31 (he would have been 93) and celebration of Rosa Parks life and the landmark act that she played a significant in passing.
+You also will examine civil disobedience’s history and explore whether it is a viable form of protest in today’s world.

 Moreover, Parks’ action was one of passive resistance or civil disobedience — a form of protest against a government or organization in which the one protesting refuses to abide by a law that is contrary to his/her beliefs, while also refusing to engage in violent behavior to correct the injustice.